Technosoft2000/docker-calibre-web/README.md

 > Using permissions for checks: 0772
 > Everyone has write access at /books
-[INFO] The mapped volume for /books contains a Calibre database file 'metadata.db' which will be used [INFO] kindlegen (Amazon Kindle Generator) will be linked into /calibre-web/app/vendor [INFO] Creating the vendor directory: /calibre-web/app/vendor [INFO] Change the ownership of /calibre-web/app/vendor (including subfolders) to calibre:calibre
+[INFO] The mapped volume for /books contains a Calibre database file 'metadata.db' which will be used [INFO] The kindlegen directory exist already and will be used: /calibre-web/kindlegen [INFO] Kindlegen application exists already in directory: /calibre-web/kindlegen [INFO] kindlegen (Amazon Kindle Generator) will be linked into /calibre-web/app/vendor [INFO] Creating the vendor directory: /calibre-web/app/vendor [INFO] Change the ownership of /calibre-web/app/vendor (including subfolders) to calibre:calibre
 > create kindlegen link /calibre-web/app/vendor/kindlegen assigned to source /calibre-web/kindlegen/kindlegen
+> change the ownership of /calibre-web/app/vendor/kindlegen to calibre:calibre
 [INFO] Creating directory for temporary directories and files: /tmp [INFO] Change the ownership of /tmp (including subfolders) to calibre:calibre [INFO] Launching Calibre-Web ...
+[2018-08-15 21:38:01,618] INFO in web: Starting Calibre Web...
+[2018-08-15 21:38:02,083] INFO in server: Starting Gevent server
 ```